change-metrics/monocle/doc/query-language.md

 - DateField must follow one of these syntaxs: YYYY, YYYY-MM, YYYY-MM-DD
 - Greater and Lower field operator must only be used with date or number fields.
-- Search operator (OrderBy and Limit) may only appear once at the outer layer.

 # Compilation to ElasticeSearch query